HemaJavaHub/git_commands/README.md

 Git Commands
 ============

-_A list of commonly used Git commands_
+_A list of commonly used Git commands for git V2.0+_

 ### Getting & Creating Projects